Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Squirrels in the Garage

-Your garage should be a place for storage, or for your vehicles - not for squirrels.
-These cute-looking creatures can potentially spread disease or cause fires by chewing through electrical wires.
-One method of pest control is using a live trap to capture and remove the animal.
+Your garage should be a place for storage or for your vehicles - not for squirrels.
+These cute-looking creatures can spread disease or cause fires by chewing through electrical wires.
+One pest control method is using a live trap to capture and remove the animal.
 Live trapping is a safe and effective way to keep animals away from your home.

 Identification

-Before using a live trap, you need to make sure that the wild animal in your garage is a squirrel.
+Before using a live trap, you must ensure the wild animal in your garage is a squirrel.
 This will ensure that you are using the correct bait and strategies.

 Squirrels are generally between 8 and 20 inches long and weigh no more than 2 pounds.
 They have a bushy tail and are excellent climbers.
-Squirrels are active during the day, and make noises similar to barks and purrs in order to communicate with one another.
+Squirrels are active during the day and make noises similar to barks and purrs to communicate with one another.

 Use the image and description above to confirm that you are dealing with a squirrel in your garage.